mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Required: Required: Life Sciences, Survival; Spacecraft
 Reward: Reward: Cr.
 2,000/day plus expenses.

-Players’ InformationPlayers’ Information
+Players' InformationPlayers' Information
 His Excellency haut-Oschem is a respected Imperial Planetologist, specialising in worlds that are nearly habitable.
 A planet might be a little too cold, or too dry, or be infested with a lethal native species.
-Haut-Oschem’s genius is in making tiny changes to a planet’s ecosystem or climate.
+Haut-Oschem's genius is in making tiny changes to a planet's ecosystem or climate.
 All too often, a change can ripple out through the complex balances of a planetary environment and have unforeseen consequences.